 9 ways to get ahead with social marketing

-Jon Miller, VP of marketing at Marketo
+Jon Miller, cofounder and VP of product marketing at Marketo

 We've gone through a world of change over the past decade.
 Not long ago the primary channel for a prospect to get information about a company was by engaging directly with a salesperson.
 Marketing focused primarily on brand building via advertising, trade shows, PR, and print media.
 But in today's buying and selling environment, there's no shortage of channels, forums, and sources for prospects to glean insight on your product, company, and brand.
 And the avenues that increasingly have the most potential to impact buyers?
 In a word: social.